neysa-15/d4z4ling/README.md

 # Acknowledgments

-* This is a collaborative project with authors from **Targeted long-read sequencing enables comprehensive analysis of the genetic and epigenetic landscape of inherited myopathies** {will link to pre-print}
+* This is a collaborative project with authors from [Targeted long-read sequencing enables comprehensive analysis of the genetic and epigenetic landscape of inherited myopathies](https://www.medrxiv.org/content/10.64898/2025.12.06.25340828v1.full)
 * Initial script written by Andre Martins Reis
 * Andre and Ira for all the support and opportunity to be involved in this project
 * My partner Justin for coming up with the cool name d4z4ling